MJR009/Jabukod_syntax-highlighting/README.md

 - To use this extension, activate it through Visual Studio Code browser.
 Files append with the `.jk` filename extension will automatically have Jabukód-style highlighting.

-- To compile custom Jabukód programs, you can find the Jabukód compiler at //TODO link to repo
+- To compile custom Jabukód programs, you can find the Jabukód compiler at //TODO LINK TO PUBLIC REPO

-View extension at:</br>
-// TODO link to marketplace